Trump Will Ask Court To Toss Entire Affordable Care Act

 On Monday the administration of President Donald Trump officially adopted a much more aggressive stance toward the Affordable Care Act, asking the courts to throw out the legislation entirely, according to HuffPost.

 Previously, Trump had signaled that he wanted the courts to toss out just parts of the law, but now it seems he is siding with a lawsuit that seeks to do away with the ACA in its entirety.
-It is a proposed shift in policy that would upend the lives of millions by removing protections for people with pre-existing conditions, gutting tax credits for lower-income and middle-class insurance buyers, and wiping away expanded Medicaid programs at the state level that currently serve the poor.
+According to the outlet, it is a proposed shift in policy that would upend the lives of millions by removing protections for people with pre-existing conditions, gutting tax credits for lower-income and middle-class insurance buyers, and wiping away expanded Medicaid programs at the state level that currently serve the poor.

-All told the proposed changes would deprive millions of Americans of even the thinnest of health insurance protections provided by the legislation commonly known as Obamacare.
+All told, the proposed changes would deprive millions of Americans of even the thinnest of health insurance protection provided by the legislation commonly known as Obamacare.

 “The Act is now part of the plumbing of the health-care system,” said Nicholas Bagley, a law professor at the University of Michigan who specializes in health care law.